 Paddy Phillips started out in the media industry in London in 2002, switching to a career in real estate in 2005, working for the likes of Farebrother and GVA, where he specialised in advising both tenants and landlords on the leasing, refurbishment and development of their assets.
 He followed this by working for two tech start-ups.

-His first marriage suffered as a result of heavy drinking at the start of his career.
+His first marriage suffered as a result of his heavy drinking.
 He struggled with sobriety and depression for a number of years before finally getting sober.

-He says he became an ambassador to highlight the risks and dangers that poor mental health and alcohol abuse can cause in both personal and professional life.
-He hopes that by sharing his story he may encourage other professionals to seek help before they hit rock bottom as he did.
+He says he became an ambassador to highlight the risks and dangers that poor mental health and alcohol abuse can cause in both personal and professional life and hopes that by sharing his story he may encourage others to seek help before they hit rock bottom as he did.